sdaloglu/game_of_life/README.md

 How can I write this equation in LaTeX format? <input equation>
 ```
 ```
-Provide BibTex citation format for this website textit <input website>
+Provide BibTex citation format for this website <input website>
 ```
 ```
 What is the rule of 5 in C++ and how important it is in class definitions?